Women in Bulgaria

 the Byzantine and Ottoman cultures, Eastern Orthodox Christianity, communist ideology, and contemporary globalized Western values.

 Emancipation

-Bulgarian women live in a society that is customarily patriarchal.
-While Bulgaria is often described as a patriarchal society, women may have substantial authority in household budgeting or agricultural decision making.
+While Bulgaria is often described as a patriarchal society, women do have substantial authority in household budgeting or agricultural decision making.
 Both men and women have the right to vote and own property.
-Despite decades of socialist ideology of gender equality, women are often employed in lower paying jobs, remain responsible for most household chores and represent more than half the registered unemployed.
+In part due to decades of socialist ideology of gender equality (when representation of women in STEM sector was fostered) but also because the intellectual contribution of women is traditionally valued, Bulgaria boasts the highest representation of women in the IT sector.
+Women remain responsible for most household chores and represent more than half the registered unemployed.
 Vesna Nikolić-Ristanović points out how at women made up two thirds of the unpaid workers present in Bulgaria during the 1990s.
 They also occupy public and private leadership positions less frequently than men.
 In 1996, fewer than 14 percent of post-socialist parliamentary representatives have been women, and only one in five municipal councilors were women in that year.
-By 2014, women represented 20.4% of the Parliament.
+By 2019, women represented 25.8% of the Parliament.